 Then there is also the problem that things have gotten so complex- that even those who’ve been in the system a long time, are totally baffled by things that have been enacted- like the dual tax system at Austin Landing– one for the little people who work at Kohl’s, Kroger and Five Guys- and ones who work at Teradata, Thompson Hine, Sogeti and Clark Schaffer and Hackett.
 At what point do you become a candidate for the income tax free status?
 Is it where you work, if you wear a tie, how much you make or how much you’ve donated to political campaigns?

 This afternoon at 4 p.m. the Democratic Party is going to pick someone to stand in for Clayton Luckie in the OH-39th House district.
-The original candidate list included Fred Strayhorn and Rhine McLin.
+The original candidate list included Fred Strahorn and Rhine McLin.
 Now, we hear McLin is out and Victor Harris is in, maybe.
-If it were between Strayhorn and McLin I’d ask the question why should we send you back to the Statehouse?
+If it were between Strahorn and McLin I’d ask the question why should we send you back to the Statehouse?
 You served for years there- and school funding still is still operating unconstitutionally and we still are using rules from 1785 to run the State.

 The reality is, it may not matter much whom we send, because what our politicians can actually do- doesn’t seem like much.